-42 (b) The commission shall develop a procedure, through its regulations, for certifying that 43 a provider of substance use disorder treatment complies with the standards developed under 44 subsection (a).
-The commission may impose a reasonable application fee upon providers that 45 seek certification.

-(c) Certification under subsection (b) shall be voluntary.
+- (b) The commission shall develop a procedure, through its regulations, for certifying that a provider of substance use disorder treatment complies with the standards developed under subsection (a).
+The commission may impose a reasonable application fee upon providers that seek certification. - (c) Certification under subsection (b) shall be voluntary.
 Providers of substance use disorder treatment services shall renew their certification every 2 years under similar terms.
-In order to maintain the certification, under subsection (b), providers shall file with the commission from time to time, such data, statistics or other information as the commission may reasonably require for the purpose of determining continued compliance with the standards outlined in subsection (a).

-52 SECTION 2.
-Chapter 12C of the General Laws is hereby amended by inserting after 53 section 21 the following section:-
+In order to maintain the certification, under subsection (b), providers shall file with the commission upon application for recertification and at other times as required by the commission, such data, statistics or other information as the commission may reasonably require for the purpose of determining continued compliance with the standards outlined in subsection (a). - SECTION 2.
+Chapter 12C of the General Laws is hereby amended by inserting after section 21 the following section:-

-54 Section 21A.
-The center shall establish a continuing program of investigation and study 55 of mental health and substance use disorders in the commonwealth.
+Section 21A.
+The center shall establish a continuing program of investigation and study of mental health and substance use disorders in the commonwealth.